LAST UPDATED: July 10, 2023

 - If anything needs fixing at the property, it’s not your problem!

-- You’re not responsible for the many costs associate with owning a vacation property such as taxes, maintenance, condo fees, utilities and more
+- You’re not responsible for the many costs associated with owning a vacation property such as taxes, maintenance, condo fees, utilities and more.

-- You don’t have top worry about estate planning and what will happen to your property after you’re gone
+- You don’t have to worry about estate planning and what will happen to your property after you’re gone.

 The Cons of Renting

 - Rental rates are going up.
-High season rents (Jan-March) are going up each year as demand increases.
-You can expect to pay anywhere from $1,500 U.S. to $7,500 U.S. and up per month.
-Beachfront and ocean view can be even higher.
+High-season rents (Jan-March) are going up each year as demand increases.
+You can expect to pay anywhere from $2,500 U.S. to $10,000 U.S. and up per month.
+Beachfront and ocean views can be even higher.

-- Rentals offer very little date flexibility – they’re normally available for a minimum of one month, starting on 1st of the month and requiring you to vacate on the last day of the month.
+- Rentals offer very little date flexibility – they’re normally available for a minimum of one month, starting on the 1st of the month and requiring you to vacate on the last day of the month – although some hotels, resorts, and condos offer long-stay options with weekly rental rates.

 - Rental units can often be “tired” in appearance and not freshly decorated or furnished.

-- Many rental units often don’t allow pets
+- Many rental units often don’t allow pets, or they limit the size and number of pets you can have.

 Buying a winter home